 Dr. Mairi Mackay heads the Global Social Enterprise program for the British Council.
-The British Council is the United Kingdom (UK)’s organization for cultural relations and educational opportunities; it is active in more than 100 hundred countries.
+The British Council is the United Kingdom (UK)’s organization for cultural relations and educational opportunities.
+The organization is active in more than 100 countries.
 Mairi is engaged with introducing the British Council’s efforts to build more sustainable, inclusive, and prosperous societies worldwide.
 She shares her experiences from social enterprise and the drivers that propelled the UK to become the leader of a social economy.

 How did the UK become a leader in social entrepreneurship?

 In the UK there is a history of thinking about business as part of society.
 There have been a series of events that took place policywise in the last two decades.
 One of the reasons the UK became a strong leader globally are the preexisting ecosystems for an economy that supports social enterprise or social investment.